 - The name of an added attribute must be different than all existing attribute names for the specified UDT.

-- Teradata Database creates a default observer and mutator method for each new attribute that you add.
+- The database creates a default observer and mutator method for each new attribute that you add.

 The method signatures of the observer and mutator must be different than all existing method signatures for the specified UDT.

 - You cannot add a character data type with a server data set of KANJI1 to a structured data type.
-Otherwise, Teradata Database the system returns an error to the requestor.
+Otherwise, the database returns an error to the requestor.